squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

  * [[ftp://ftp.isi.edu/in-notes/rfc1016.txt|RFC 1016]]

 == What's the legal status of Squid? ==
-Squid as a whole is copyrighted by the University of California San Diego.
-Squid uses some code developed by others.
-Individual features may be copyrighted by their contributors or sponsors.
+Squid is copyrighted by The Squid Software Foundation and contributors.
+Squid copyright holders are listed in the |CONTRIBUTORS file.

-Squid is [[http://www.gnu.org/philosophy/free-sw.html|Free Software]], licensed under the terms of the [[http://www.gnu.org/copyleft/gpl.html|GNU General Public License]].
+Squid is [[http://www.gnu.org/philosophy/free-sw.html|Free Software]], distributed under the terms of the [[http://www.gnu.org/copyleft/gpl.html|GNU General Public License]], version 2.
+Squid includes various software components distributed under several GPLv2-compatible open source licenses listed in the CREDITS file.

-The individual author copyrights vary between Squid release series as features are added and removed.
-The best source of this information is the CREDITS.txt file distributed with your particular versions source code.
-The latest copy for each series can also be found on the source download pages.
+Squid contributors and components change with Squid software.
+The appropriate CONTRIBUTORS and CREDITS files can be found in the corresponding Squid sources, available for [[http://www.squid-cache.org/Versions/|download]].

 <<Anchor(HowToAddOrFix)>>